Chestnut Walk Goods Yard

 Next up should be legs, feet and setting up the boards.

 The timbers for the legs duly arrived.
-I decided that timber from such as B&Q etc., too liable to warp and so invested in some top quality planed wood 34mm square from Woodshop Direct, whose service proved excellent.
+I decided that timber from such as B&Q etc., was far too liable to warp and so invested in some top quality planed wood 34mm square from Woodshop Direct, whose service proved excellent.
 It was not cheap but is fine and largely straight grained so drilling out the end to fit the feet was simple enough.
 Just a matter of making sure the timber and my drill were vertical and using a good quality 8mm timber cutting bit.

 Tee-nuts, which were 7.5mm diameter were then carefully hammered into place; at this point the other end of the leg is hard against the floor.
 The half millimetre difference in hole and Tee-nut guards against splitting the timber when the it is hammered home.